tidalmigrations/tidalmigrations.github.io/pages/tidal tools/syncservers.md

       "custom_fields": {
         "Technologies": "Approval Management System DB"
       },
-      "description": "This is a general purpose application that has serveral functionalities.
+      "description": "This is a general purpose application that has several functionalities.
       The first functionality is that it is a demo application.
 The second functionality is that it could be a real application as well.", "servers": {